Morris Cowley: Morris Cowley 1500

 On 12 October 1956 it was announced that the 1200 engine had been replaced by the Oxford's larger 1.5 L (1489 cc) engine and the exterior styling amended in line with the Morris Oxford Series III.

 ½-ton series III

-The Morris ½-ton series III was a commercial vehicle variant of the Morris Oxford series III.
+The Morris ½-ton Series III was a commercial vehicle variant of the Morris Oxford Series III.
 It was introduced in 1956, replacing the Morris Cowley MCV and was offered in van, pick-up and chassis-cab body styles.
-The series III was replaced by a Morris version of the Austin A55 van in 1962.
+The Series III was replaced by a Morris version of the Austin A55 van in 1962.

-The commercials never had the series III bonnet and headlamp cowls.
+The commercials never had the Series III bonnet and headlamp cowls.
 Again the Cowley name never appeared on the vehicles and it is very likely that no more left the factory after 1960.
-A gown van based on this vehicle appears in the Peter Sellars film Wrong Arm of the Law.